thoughtspot/thoughtspot.github.io/_admin/data-security/share-source-tables.md

 Use caution when sharing tables, because any objects created from that table will have dependencies on it and its underlying structure.
-Objects created from data can include worksheets, answers, and pinboards.
+Objects created from tables can include worksheets, Views, Answers, and Pinboards.
 This means that if a user wants to drop or modify a table, any object that depends upon it must be edited or removed first, to remove the dependency.

-For this reason, it is a best practice to only grant the **Edit** permission on data to a small number of users.
+For this reason, it is a best practice to only grant the **Edit** permission on a table to a small number of users.
 If you want to prevent shares from also revealing the columns regardless of where it appears (worksheets, answers, and pinboards), you can ask [ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to enable a stricter behavior.